 5. Resolution of Problems.
 Verify that the licensee is identifying issues related to MC&A and entering them in the corrective action program.
 Verify that the licensee has appropriately resolved a sample of MC&A issues, if any

 g.
 Key Attribute - Security Plan Changes.
-The Security Plan is the plan for the physical protection at their site.
-An inadequate security plan can compromise the ability to protect against the design basis threat and be ineffective against acts of radiological sabotage.
+The licensee’s Security Plan is the licensee’s plan for the physical protection at their site.
+An inadequate security plan can compromise the licensee’s ability to protect against the design basis threat and be ineffective against acts of radiological sabotage.
 Changes to basic security measures could allow a direct reduction in the effectiveness of the physical protection measures that are vital to maintaining adequate physical protection.

-1. Verify that changes made to the l Security Plan do not reduce its effectiveness to prevent or mitigate an attack by the design basis threat or increase the likelihood of acts of radiological sabotage.
+1. Verify that changes made to the licensee’s Security Plan do not reduce its effectiveness to prevent or mitigate an attack by the design basis threat or increase the likelihood of acts of radiological sabotage.

-2. Verify that changes to the security procedures have not decreased the effectiveness of the previous plan, as required by 10 CFR 50.54(p).
+2. Verify that changes to the licensee’s security procedures have not decreased the effectiveness of the previous plan, as required by 10 CFR 50.54(p).

-02.07 Evaluate the Third-Party Safety Culture Assessment.
+02.07 Evaluate the Licensee’s Third-Party Safety Culture Assessment.

 The requirements in this section and the associated guidance in section 03.07 are to be implemented in evaluating the licensee’s third-party safety culture assessment.
 At such time that an industry safety culture assessment methodology is developed and found to be acceptable by the NRC, the requirements and associated guidance in this section will be evaluated for potential revisions to address the use of such a methodology.